Treeki/MarioUnmaker/FormatNotes.md

 e.g.: 64 = EditTsuta (vine), 15 = EditBombhei (bob-omb), 41 = EditTeresa (Boo).

 For Firebars, extData seems to control the initial rotation of the bar (and possibly other things).

+For EditKinokoFunny, field 1F specifies what form the mushroom will transform you into - e.g.: 1 = Peach, 2 = Luigi, 3 = Koopa, 4 = Goomba, 5 = ? block, ...
+(see 'Transformation IDs' section above)

+In every sample level, this field exists on a block which contains an EditKinokoFunny.
+I speculate that field 1E may do the same thing for the outer/parent object, which means that it could work when applied to a standalone '?' mushroom - but I cannot confirm this as none of the sample levels contain these.

 Pipes, Rails and Clown Cars have an incrementing 'Link ID' stored in field 1A.
 Objects like Piranha Plants (EditPakkun) which can go inside a pipe will have